Environment

 Fleet and Transport Management

 In terms of the switch to more environmentally friendly drives, the fleet and transport management strategy is to replace the company’s own combustion vehicles with electric models.
-For example, Jetschke Industriefahrzeuge—a Linde MH subsidiary in Germany—replaced two diesel vans with two electric vans in the second quarter of 2022.
-In the third quarter, Linde MH replaced two diesel vehicles with two purely electric vehicles plus a further eight diesel vehicles with eight plug-in gasoline hybrid vehicles.
+For example, Jetschke Industriefahrzeuge in Germany—a subsidiary of Linde MH—has already replaced two diesel vans with two electric vans and replaced two diesel vehicles with purely electric vehicles plus a further eight diesel vehicles with plug-in gasoline hybrid vehicles.

 In addition, the area management plan for service technicians has been restructured at all Fenwick-Linde branches in France in order to optimize the fleet and routes.
 At Loire Océan Manutation, also in France, route planning has been optimized to achieve a better distribution of customer service technicians’ sectors by forming groups of two according to customers and geographical areas.

-The use of the new software Area Reform also enabled Linde Magyarország Anyagmozgatási in Hungary to reduce fuel consumption in 2022 by optimizing the routes and thus the emissions of service vehicles.
+The use of the new software Area Reform also enabled Linde Magyarország Anyagmozgatási in Hungary to reduce fuel consumption by optimizing the routes and thus the emissions of service vehicles.

-Fourteen new EV charging stations were also installed at Willenbrock Fördertechnik in 2022—eight in Bremen and six in Großburgwedel—to promote e-mobility among employees.
+Fourteen new EV charging stations were installed at Willenbrock Fördertechnik—eight in Bremen and six in Großburgwedel—to promote e-mobility among employees.
 The company’s vehicle fleet currently consists of 26 hybrid vehicles and two electric vehicles.